 - Subscriptions as gifts are no more a monthly bill.

 - Increase your residual revenue, sales and customer base.

 - Provide discounts for customers who pay upfront.

 - Run away from non-feasible tweaks.

 WooCommerce is a plethora of options and the need of the hour is a prepaid subscription method.
 In fact, it has been the need for so many years.
-So, install WooCommerce Prepaid Subscriptions in your WordPress site and get started with the new chapter of your WooCommerce store.
+So, install WooCommerce Prepaid Subscriptions in your WordPress site, learn how to charge upfront payment with WooCommerce Prepaid Subscriptions, and get started with the new chapter of your WooCommerce store.
 And update your wishlist:

 ♥ Prepaid Subscription / Upfront payment.
 Check. ✔